Key takeaways

 Registered Patent Attorney

-Best practice: Always check the specific agency’s electronic filing manual before submitting.
-Each system may enforce its own syntax.
+Best practice: Always check the specific agency's electronic filing manual before submitting.
+Each system may enforce its own syntax, and the USPTO's requirements differ from those of the SEC, FINRA, or state courts.

 3. Corporate contracts and internal documents